YeremiahKevin/YeremiahKevin/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Yeremiah Kevin.
+📛 My name is Yeremiah Kevin
+🎓 I'm a Computer Science student
+🔭 Currently I work as a Web Developer
-I am very interested in the world of technology.
+🔥 I'm very interested in the world of technology
-Currently I am a computer science student and a web developer.